 - Because of this unique “brain wiring,” there are distinct differences between high achievers and gifted students.

 - Keep in mind that many kite kids have been misdiagnosed with conditions, such as ADHD, OCD, ODD, sensory processing disorder, sleep disorders and Asperger’s.
-It isn’t your job to fix that, but imagine how that might impact a student – and you.
+It isn’t your job to fix that, but imagine how that might impact the way you try to support a student.
+And how frustrating it can become when well-intended, but misguided, support doesn’t produce the desired outcome.

-If you think your student may be gifted
+If you think your student may be a kite kid

-- Don’t assume his parents have been told about anything other than academic accommodations.
-I can almost guarantee no one explained uneven development or overexcitabilities when discussing the evaluation results.
-So don’t be shy about mentioning that – or telling them about great ways to nurture a gifted child.
+- Don’t assume the student’s parents have been told about anything other than academic accommodations.
+I can almost guarantee no one explained asynchrony or overexcitabilities when discussing the evaluation results with them.
+So don’t be shy about mentioning that – or telling them about great ways to nurture a “gifted” child.
+Again, this is neurodiversity we’re talking about, so it’s incredibly difficult to support these kids if the adults in their lives don’t understand that basic information.
+(This includes educators.)